1

 Does my updated vaccine need to be the same brand as my previous vaccines?

-• Children aged 5 through 11 years can get either Pfizer or Moderna’s 2024-2025 COVID-19 vaccine.
-It doesn’t matter what kind of vaccines they received in the past.
+- Children aged 5 through 11 years can get either Pfizer or Moderna’s 2024-2025 COVID-19 vaccine.
+It doesn’t matter what kind of vaccines you received in the past.

 Why do I need another COVID-19 vaccine if I have already been vaccinated?